1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 GROUP BY `Rank`
 HAVING COUNT(*) > 1;
 ```
-It gives no output, which means there are no duplicates.
-Hence, we can proceed to next step with 999 rows.
+It gives us no output, which means there are no duplicates.
+Hence, we can proceed to next step with 999 rows confidently.

 Now, let's move our attention towards the Category column.

 We can use GROUP BY to see how many categories do we have:
 ```sql
 SELECT Category
 FROM youtube_data
 GROUP BY Category;
 ```
-We can use the following queries to see the total number of videos in each category:
+We can use the following queries to see the total number of trending videos in each category:
 ```sql
 SELECT Category, COUNT(*) AS video_count
 FROM youtube_data